atcs-wang/inventory-webapp-06-first-deployment/README.md

 If our app is going to be on the web, it could potentially be the target of a wide variety of attacks.

-A popular `npm` package for dealing with some common security flaws is `helmet`, which sets some default HTTP headers.
+A popular `npm` package for web security is `helmet`, which provides middleware that set a variety of HTTP headers that protect against some common security flaws.

 > Read more about helmet at [https://www.npmjs.com/package/helmet](https://www.npmjs.com/package/helmet)